JimLynx/fundpin/docs/TESTING.md

 - Clicked on the Profile icon in the navigation menu and confirmed that the 'Add Project' option is only visible when logged in as a SuperUser.
 - Clicked 'Add Project' from the dropdown and redirected to the Add Project page.
-- Tested form by clicking the 'Add Pproject' button with no form entries, resulting in page refresh, correct error message for required fields and form is not submitted.
+- Tested form by clicking the 'Add Project' button with no form entries, resulting in page refresh, correct error message for required fields and form is not submitted.
 - Tested functionality of 'Select an Image' button, which opens up the file upload from local machine option.
 - Filled in form correctly with all fields and clicked 'Add Project' button.
 Redirected to the new project page with success message.
 - Filled in the form again and checked the 'is featured' checkbox, and the project is added to the 'Featured Projects' slideshow on the Home page.